 What currencies do you accept?

 We charge in ISK, the Icelandic Krona.
 But that doesn't mean you can't pay in EUR, USD or any other currency of your choice.
 The exchange rate used is simply based on the official rate as provided by the Central Bank of Iceland, at the time that the payment is made.
 You will find the current exchange rate here.

-If I book the tour and then don´t make it to Iceland, will I get a refund?
+If I book the tour and then do not make it to Iceland, will I get a refund?